Judas Iscariot Betrayed Jesus at the Last Supper — But Why?

 (John 13:1)

 Jesus introduces a new command that places a great responsibility on His disciples as well as all Christians who are true followers of Christ.
-In John 13:1, Jesus demonstrates that He loved His people to the end, even when they rejected and persecuted Him up to His death.
+For example, in John 13:1, Jesus demonstrates that He loved His people to the end, even when they rejected and persecuted Him up to His death.

 This is the example He set forth for His disciples.
 They’re to not only to love one another but to also love their enemy as Jesus stated in Matthew 5:43-48.

-By this command they would be set apart as followers of Christ and they would be recognized just as Christ is recognized as one who loves all.
+By this command they would be set apart as followers of Christ.
+They would be recognized just as Christ is recognized as one who loves all.

 (Verse 36) We see Simon Peter change the subject as he attempts to try and understand what Jesus is talking about.

 Notice here again, John uses the names Simon Peter and Peter interchangeably.
-He continues as he did in the beginning of the chapter pointing to Simon’s status as the ‘rock” that Christ is grooming to eventually become.
+He continues as he did in the beginning of the chapter.
+He points to Simon’s status as the ‘rock” that Christ is grooming to eventually become.

-It would only be after his denial of Christ and Jesus’ return to bless them with the coming of the Holy Spirit would Simon Peter fully satisfy the role of being Peter the “rock” of the church.
-Fulfilling the start of what Christ predicted in Matthew 16:18, “upon this rock I will build my church.”
+It would only be after his denial of Christ and Jesus’ return to bless them with the coming of the Holy Spirit.
+Only then would Simon Peter fully satisfy the role of being Peter the “rock” of the church.
+This would fulfill the start of what Christ predicted in Matthew 16:18, “upon this rock I will build my church.”

-(Verses 37-38) Much like the Peter we saw in the beginning of the chapter, he acts with much bravado not fully understanding all that’s taking place and is about to occur.
+(Verses 37-38) Much like the Peter we saw in the beginning of the chapter, he acts with much bravado.
+He does this not fully understanding all that’s taking place and is about to occur.

 Peter’s denial of Jesus is one of the events that we find recorded in all four gospel accounts.

-Unknowing to Peter, Christ is going to bring him to the very empty shell of his existence.
-After his rejection of Christ, Peter will be reduced to an empty shell of weakness and despair.
+Christ wanted Peter to be an empty shell of himself in weakness and despair.
 It’s in this very state of human existence when we desperately realize we need a savior.
-It’s in our weakness and affliction that Christ’ strength is made perfect.
+It’s in our weakness and affliction that Christ’ strength is made perfect in us.

 But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
 Therefore I will boast all the more gladly about my weaknesses, so that Christ’s power may rest on me.
 (2 Corinthians 12:9)

 The more we pray to ask God to empty us of ourselves, the more room we make for the strength of Christ to enter our lives through the power of the Holy Spirit.
-Thus, it’s in our weakness and affliction that we can experience the full power of a relationship with Christ.
+In other words, it’s in our weakness and affliction that we can experience the full power of a relationship with Christ.